-All seals including the seals on an engine that has completed its life cycle or is in need of repair may only be broken in front of a technical steward.
+All seals including the seals on an engine that has completed its life cycle or needs repair may only be broken in front of a technical steward, or with the written authorisation of the Chief Technical Steward.
 At the time of the breaking of the seals the technical steward may ask for this engine to be disassembled to check for compliance of the technical rules.

 The crankcases will be sealed in such a way not to allow the disassembly for repair, replacement or adjustment of the crankshaft, connecting rods and/or associated bearings, pistons, piston pins or piston rings.